 The 110 Livery Companies are ancient and modern trade associations and guilds based in the City of London.
 Most are entitled ‘Worshipful Company of …’ their respective craft, trade or profession and still maintain contacts with their original trade, craft or profession having been originally formed from the 12th century, to guarantee that a member was trustworthy and fully qualified, and that the goods they produced were of reputable quality.

-From the Haberdashers to the Builders Merchants to the Worshipful Company of Environmental Cleaners – there are old and new skills represented and some are awarding bodies for professional qualifications, including City and Guilds.
+From the Haberdashers to the Builders Merchants to the Worshipful Company of Environmental Cleaners – there are old and new skills represented and some are awarding bodies for professional qualifications.
 In addition the Livery Companies also elect the Lord Mayor of London.

 The Livery, as the collective companies are known, have a longstanding reputation for their philanthropic activities, in 2017 alone they donated £67 million to charities, with many Livery companies making grants to organisations working inside prisons and with ex-offenders.

 In recent years, the Livery has been keen to modernise and communicate the range of services that they provide.
 They also realised that many Livery Companies donate to similar organisations and that they might have more impact by co-ordinating their grants programme.
 This process led to the birth of the Pan-Livery approach where a number of Livery companies come together to fund projects.
 Because so many companies were already supporting people in contact with the criminal justice system, they decided that the area of “reducing reoffending” would be a key philanthropic focus.